Patient Instructions - Stereotactic Breast Biopsy

 - You may have had a surgical clip (marker) placed in your breast after your procedure.
 If this should come out when you return home, please call us.
 This marker is very important for future follow-up, and failure to call us might impact further studies.
 We can be reached at 320-229-4919.

 - Pathology results take approximately 3-4 working days.
-At times, second opinions are required from outside facilities, which adds to the result time.
+At times, second opinions are required from outside facilities, which will add to the result time.

 - The Breast Center or your physician will be calling to inform you of the biopsy results.